Home » Staff

 Aaron Pinkston lives in or around Chicago, Illinois, where he enjoys life with his wife and two dogs.
 After graduating with a Bachelor's Degree in Cinema Studies from the University of Illinois, Aaron has worked in various office jobs while watching films and writing about them as a pastime.
 His senior thesis paper was titled "On the Cultural Reception of the Evil Dead Triology."

-74 articles written.
-Most recent: Now Streaming: Movies and TV to Watch at Home This Weekend – May 1
+121 articles written.
+Most recent: Movies to Stream This Weekend – April 29

 Nik Grozdanovic View all posts